 MaNGA is an integral field survey that observed around $10^4$ galaxies during dark time at the Sloan Foundation Telescope at Apache Point Observatory, New Mexico, as part of SDSS-IV (2014--2020).
-It used 17 optical fiber bundles of varying sizes (19, 37, 61, 91, and 127 fibers) plugged into spectroscopic plug-plates and feeding the Baryon Oscillation Spectroscopic Survey (BOSS) spectrographs (\citealt{drory15a, smee13a}).
+It used 17 optical fiber bundles of varying sizes (19, 37, 61, 91, and 127 fibers) plugged into spectroscopic plug-plates and feeding the Baryon Oscillation Spectroscopic Survey (BOSS) spectrographs (\citealt{smee13a, drory15a}).

 The sample spans stellar masses of about $10^9$ to $10^{11}$ $M_\odot$, and includes all galaxy types in that range in its Primary, Secondary, and Color-Enhanced samples.
-The target selection is not uniform for a volume-limited sample; \citet{wake17a} provides a description of the selection and the catalogs.
+The target selection is not uniform for a volume-limited sample; \citet{wake17a} provide a description of the selection and the catalogs.

 Using a suite of dithered observations, the Data Reduction Pipeline extracted each fiber spectrum and built a data cube for each galaxy (\citealt{law15a, law16a}).
-A Data Analysis Pipeline (DAP) measured stellar and gas velocity and velocity dispersion maps, as well as spectral index and emission line flux maps (\citealt{belfiore19a, westfall19a}).
+A Data Analysis Pipeline (DAP) measured stellar and gas velocity and velocity dispersion maps, as well as spectral index and emission-line flux maps (\citealt{belfiore19a, westfall19a}).

-\citet{sanchez22a} ran their Pipe3D software on the data cubes to create a value-added product containing alternative maps and high level derived parameters.
-These parameters include stellar masses, star formation rates based on \ha\ emission, and star formation rates based on stellar population synthesis models fit to the stellar continuum.
-In this paper we use the Pipe3D star formation rate, specifically its H$\alpha$-based estimate, excluding spaxels with strong emission line ratios consistent with Seyfert ionization (i.e. their {\tt log\_SFR\_SF}).
+\citet{sanchez22a} ran their Pipe3D software on the data cubes to create a value-added product containing alternative maps and high-level derived parameters.
+These parameters include stellar masses, SFRs based on \ha\ emission, and SFRs based on stellar population synthesis models fit to the stellar continuum.
+In this paper we use the Pipe3D SFR, specifically its H$\alpha$-based estimate, excluding spaxels with strong emission-line ratios consistent with Seyfert ionization (i.e. their {\tt log\_SFR\_SF}).